 What Does Adderall Do To The Brain?

-Klonopin is the brand name of clonazepam, a benzodiazepine classified as a Schedule IV controlled substance.
-Substances listed in this schedule have a potential for abuse, but not as high as Schedule II/IIN or III.
+Klonopin is the brand named for clonazepam, a benzodiazepine classified as a Schedule IV controlled substance.
+This means it has a potential for abuse, but not as high as Schedule II substance like Adderall.

 Depressants like Klonopin are sedatives that can help alleviate anxiety and also work as a muscle relaxer.
 The effects of Klonopin are the opposite of Adderall.
 Klonopin raises levels of GABA neurotransmitters in the brain, which are inhibitory neurons, to slow the body and brain.